 Let me give you a practical example.
 Most of us have experienced light pollution while stargazing.
 The most common source of light pollution is sodium light from the street lamps.

-By using a certain telescope filter, we can block the sodium light from street lamps from reaching our eyes.
+Using a certain telescope filter, we can block the sodium light from street lamps from reaching our eyes.
 Thus, by using this simple instrument, our stargazing experience will get a hundred times better.

-How Telescope Filters Work?
+How do Telescope Filters work?

 There are different filters made for different purposes.

-One filter can take off the glare from the Moon and allow us to see the surface of the moon with great details.
-Another filter can be designed to pass only a specific range of lights and block the others, thus offering a more contrasted image for better stargazing experience.
+One filter can take off the glare from the Moon and allow us to see the surface of the moon with great detail.
+Another filter can be designed to pass only a specific range of lights and block the others, thus offering a more contrasted image for a better stargazing experience.

 In this telescope filters guide, I’ll talk about different types of filters and their uses.